ruzz311/vml-minification/simple/README.md

-Starter document.
-Shows you how to

-* Use grunt for the first tiem
+The goal of the 'simple' project is to help you use Grunt for the first time and learn the following concepts:

-* Concatenate files
+* File concatenation
-* Introduction to the watch task
+* The Watch task

 ## How do I use this?
 Great question!
 Simply point your terminal to the base directory and run `npm install` to install the